Adenomyosis Diagnosis and Treatment

 Adenomyosis is an often painful condition in which the endometrial tissue within the uterus grows into the muscular wall.
 In addition to several complications, adenomyosis can greatly affect a patient's fertility.
-At Arizona Associates for Reproductive Health, we can diagnose adenomyosis, provide treatments to reduce the pain caused by this condition, and increase your chances of pregnancy.
+At Arizona Associates for Reproductive Health, we can diagnose adenomyosis, provide adenomyosis treatment options to reduce the pain caused by this condition, and increase your chances of pregnancy.
 Our experienced physicians, Drs.
-Ketan Patel, Diane Hammitt, and Mark Johnson, are here to help on your fertility journey.
-To learn more about adenomyosis treatments, contact our Phoenix, Gilbert, Chandler, or Scottsdale, AZ, offices today and schedule a consultation.
+Ketan Patel and Diane Hammitt, are here to help you navigate adenomyosis and pregnancy.
+To learn more about adenomyosis diagnosis and treatments, contact our Scottsdale, or Gilbert, AZ, offices today and schedule a consultation.

 The symptoms of adenomyosis include: